 Some of these steps you can do on your own if you’d like, while others will likely require the intervention of an experienced tax resolution expert.
 Here are some proactive steps you can take to get a handle on your tax debt.
 If you need help resolving your IRS tax problem, contact us here Contact Us – Free Consultation.
 We help people with IRS problems every day.

 Confirm the Amount Owed

-When you owe back taxes, one of the first things you should do is make sure you really owe the money.
-The IRS has been known to make mistakes, a lot of mistakes, and the agency is far from foolproof.
+When you owe back taxes, one of the first things you should do is make sure you owe the money.
+The IRS has made many mistakes, and the agency is far from foolproof.
 Contact the IRS or have us do an IRS transcript analysis to determine the amount the IRS claims you owe.

 Seek Out Deductions You May Have Missed

-At the very least, you may not owe as much as you think you do, and every dollar you can remove from the bill is one more dollar in your favor.
+At the very least, you may not owe as much as you think, and every dollar you can remove from the bill is one more dollar in your favor.
 Now is the time to scour your past and current tax returns, looking for deductions and tax credits you might have missed.

-If you missed a few deductions and tax credits along the way, your tax professional can file amended returns on your behalf, lowering the amount of tax debt you owe - and possibly eliminating it altogether.
-However, you usually can't go back more than 3 years to amend returns.
+If you missed a few deductions and tax credits along the way, your tax professional could file amended returns on your behalf, lowering the amount of tax debt you owe – and possibly eliminating it altogether.
+However, you usually can’t go back more than three years to amend returns.

 Look for Special Programs You May Qualify For

 The bad news is the IRS wants its money and has the power to collect it.